zjkessler/rufus-tracker/README.md

 This was my first attempt at making a full spectrum web app using a MEAN stack.
-It wsa designed to allow me to track the different upgrades that I would like to make to my vehicle.
+It was designed to allow me to track the different upgrades that I would like to make to my vehicle.

 frameworks used: